pastcompute/seeunleashed/README.md

 Note: school locations derived from www.sa.gov.au site as per above URL, which has a CC3 license at bottom of page.
 We checked with one of the Unleashed volunteers and they thought that should be fine.

+### Prototype Bugs

+* The auto complete drop down is not reducing the number of schools.
+This is a key feature that isnt working!
+* The recycle center data is not linked to the school, I ran out of time :-(

 ### Developer Instructions

 To use on a ubuntu system e.g. a micro AWS instance: